FitterSpace/AUF-Speedometer/README.md

 Multiplayer is not supported.
 If a bot is in the match, its speed will be shown instead.
 If there are no bots, player 2's speed will be shown.

 The PAL version is not supported.

+Sometimes the values on-screen will be 0 for a moment instead of their true value.
+I don't know why this happens.